 How to apply

-All applications must be filed through the SARS eFiling system.
-The accompanying binding ruling application documentation must also be uploaded on the system.
-There is a file size limit of 10MB.
-If this is insufficient, please contact the ATR unit for further guidance.
+- There is a file size limit of 10MB.
+If this is insufficient, please contact the ATR Unit at [email protected] for further assistance.

 |Information||Documents and/or links|

-In terms of sections 80(2) and 81(1) of the Tax Administration Act, 2011, the Commissioner may determine the additional considerations in terms of which an application for BPRs and BCRs may be rejected, as well as the application and cost recovery fees therefor, issued under the ATR system.
+The Commissioner may, under sections 80(2) and 81(1) of the Tax Administration Act, 2011, determine the additional considerations in terms of which an application for BPRs and BCRs may be rejected, as well as the application and cost-recovery fees therefor, issued under the ATR system.

 |Applicant Category||Application Fee|

 |Standard||R10 000 to R35 000||R7 000||R650|

 |Involved||R35 000 to R70 000||R14 000||R650|